hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

  <img src="../img/NB_model_formula_betas.png" width="500">

-By fitting the model, DESeq2 will determine the **estimates for the log2 foldchanges and their standard error values for each samplegroup relative to the mean expression of all samples**.
+By fitting the model, DESeq2 will determine the **estimates for the log2 foldchanges and their standard error values for each sample group relative to the mean expression of all samples**.
 However, the log2 foldchanges are adjusted to account for the large variance associated with the estimates for low read counts, so that these genes are not included as false positives.

 ### Shrunken log2 foldchanges (LFC)